DmitryAstafyev/ceres.protocol/README.md

 Basicaly within each package, which we are sending, we can safe 20-30% of trafic.

 Probably you already notices: method `stringify` could return also "string".
-You can switch (on fly) you protocol to debug mode and in this case `stringify` will return you JSON-string.
+You can switch (on fly) your protocol to debug mode and in this case `stringify` will return JSON-string.

 > This is very useful to debug your app because you will see the content of all your messages.